softfire-eu/softfire-eu.github.io/docs/experiment-definition.md

 ## Definitions

 The experiment.yaml must follow a specific structure.
-An example is show in the following lines:
+An example is shown in the following lines:

 ```yaml
 tosca_definitions_version: tosca_simple_yaml_1_0